R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 3. Enumeration of AWS resources using the previously extracted secrets, revealing access to read the contents of an S3 bucket.

-4. The bucket contains a Git repository; using GitLeaks, we uncover additional AWS keys in previous commits.
+4. The bucket contains some files: we uncover additional AWS keys.

 5. Leveraging these keys, we employ Pacu to perform privilege escalation and gain root access across the entire AWS account.